 While it is wonderful and warming that we use this time of year to reconnect to what truly matters, perhaps we need to be a bit more critical of this approach.
 Yes!
 The holiday season should be one of love, togetherness, family, friends, giving and spreading the love – but it should not be that this is the only time of year such a thing occurs.

 We suffer today from trauma and isolation.
 Robert Putnam tells us about it in his great work, Bowling Alone.
-The terrible events of Newtown, and the suffering of so many has roots in isolation and coldness.
-Community is a tonic to the human being.
-When you feel part of something, even if you have a mental illness, it heals.
+The terrible events of school shootings and political divisions, and the suffering of so many has roots in isolation and coldness.
+A community is a tonic to the human being.
+When you feel part of something, even if you have a mental illness, are dealing with divorce or financial struggles it heals.
 With every man for himself on Wall Street or negotiating a will or cheating in professional sports – we all lose.

 Christmas is an exclamation point of sorts for so many.
 We are together.
 Love is important.
 There is more to this world than my petty needs and wants.
 And, while American Individualism has its place, so does community and a regard for others.
-Lawyers become less important when we do the right thing, because it’s the right thing to do.
+Divorce lawyers become less important when we do the right thing because it’s the right thing to do.